-Short Message Peer to Peer is a stateful asynchronous TCP protocol that enabled clients and servers to communicate by sending PDUs back and forth, in order to send and receive SMSes as well as delivery reports of those SMSes.
+Short Message Peer to Peer is a stateful asynchronous TCP protocol that enables clients and servers to communicate by sending PDUs back and forth, in order to send and receive SMS messages as well as delivery reports.

-The protocol is often used the ecosystems of SMS aggregators to provide standard connectivity to each other, and in some cases even between operators and aggregators.
-However if you are not operating your own SMS gateway, you would in most cases not benefit much from connecting via SMPP, we recommend taking a glance at our REST API instead, which allows simple and familiar means of submitting SMSes to our systems.
+The protocol is often used in the ecosystems of SMS aggregators to provide standard connectivity to each other, and in some cases even between operators and aggregators.
+However, if you are not operating your own SMS gateway, you would in most cases not benefit much from connecting via SMPP.
+Instead we recommend taking a glance at our REST API, which allows simple and familiar means of submitting SMS messages to our systems.

-We offer SMPP connection for select customers.
-Contact email@example.com to get access.
+We offer SMPP connectivity for select customers.
+Contact firstname.lastname@example.org to get access.
 We use SMPP version 3.4, which is backwards compatible with version 3.3.

-We recommend to connect to two hosts.
-When we do maintainence, only one host is restarted at a time.
+We recommend connecting to two hosts.
+When we perform maintenance, only one host is restarted at a time.
 By keeping a connection to two hosts, constant connectivity can be achieved.

-Clients have the option to connect as any of Transmitter, Receiver, and Transceiver.
+Clients have the option to connect as either Transmitter, Receiver, or Transceiver.

 We have multiple SMPP servers available:

-Most SMPP clients allows some degree of configuration, here is a selection of those that would work well for our servers.
+Most SMPP clients allows some degree of configuration.
+Here is a selection of those that work well for our servers.

 |Bind type||Transceiver, transmitter, or receiver.|